jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 When a user connects to the HPC system via HTTPS, the OOD server spawns a web server process running under their account identity, as defined on the HPC system.
 Whenever the user launches an application, processes started by their web server run within this identity context.
 The net effect is that user engagement with the HPC system is shepherded by software definitions—identity, operating system rules, OOD application definitions, and the scheduler.
-User interaction via OOD is governed by the same permissions enforced by operating system on all the user's processes, whether started by OOD or via a traditional command-line accessed via SSH.
+User interaction via OOD is governed by the same permissions enforced by operating system on all the user's processes, whether started via OOD or via a traditional command-line accessed via SSH.

 NOTE: OOD solved a problem that let us do the thing.
 The "wart" in the OOD solution is the traditional SSH access.
 This is one of the problems we solved.